Psalms For Life

 11 The Lord gave the word

-and a huge brigade of women spread the news:
+and a huge company of women spread the news:

 12 “Kings and their armies are fleeing headlong

-13 Even you who sleep between the sheepfolds
+13 Even you who sleep out among the sheepfolds

 shimmer like the silver-tipped wings of a dove